jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 ---

 Many years ago, in what was an otherwise relatively humorless existence as a doctoral student in physics, I began collecting Jewish jokes.
 It started simply.
 I heard a joke, retold it, and exchanged jokes with friends.
 I then began collecting books of Jewish humor—first in Yiddish and then in other languages as well.
 As my collection grew, a kind of growth principle took over, like a runaway nuclear chain reaction.
 For every joke I told, I acquired at least two new ones in exchange.
 In short order, the thing was completely out of hand.
 I took to carrying blank scraps of paper to Jewish events in case I heard new jokes.
 In extreme cases, I wrote them down on the napkins.
 (Jewish events always include food, and physicists are adept at napkin-writing.)
 I began doing stand-up comedy.
 Sometimes, it was in the guise of a lecture on Jewish humor; other times, it was club dates with Chicago’s Maxwell Street Klezmer Band.

-GRAPHIC Maxwell Street Klezmer Band.

-Many books are written about the meaning and purpose(s) of humor.
-Some have focused on Jewish humor.
-I have written one:
-*Our Pal God and Other Presumptions* https://www.amazon.com/Our-Pal-God-Other-Presumptions/dp/1583486283
+Cinally, I took the best of my collection and wrote a book: *Our Pal God and Other Presumptions* https://www.amazon.com/Our-Pal-God-Other-Presumptions/dp/1583486283

 GRAPHIC Book cover